robyblok/laravel-storyblok-101/README.md

 ```

 ### Launching the web service
+If you want the page in the browser to automatically reload when you change the HTML or the CSS, you can run the Vite local web service.
-For launching the web service that provides the assets controlled by vite:
+For launching the web service that provides the assets controlled by Vite:

 ```
 bun run dev